-- Support existing CO and AZ chapters and explore opportunities to develop chapters in new states.
+- Support existing CO chapters and explore opportunities to develop chapters in new regions of the state.

 Stakeholder Engagement and Outreach (40%)

-- Build and maintain collaborative relationships with farmer chapters, members, partners, and policy officials.
+- Build and maintain trusting relationships with farmers, ranchers, Young Farmer chapters and members, partners, and policy officials.

 - Represent Young Farmers at key meetings, events, and conferences related to CO campaign efforts.

 - Conduct outreach to engage farmer/rancher chapters, members, and new communities in advocacy.

 - Provide outreach & membership recruitment support for existing CO chapters.